Developer Notes

 Your frontend deserves its own backend

 In recent years, across different customers and projects, I keep running into the same problem.
-Teams build an API for integration with other components, and then connect their SPA and management application to that same API.
+Teams build an API for integration with other components, and then connect their Single Page App (SPA) and management application to that same API.
 One service, serving everyone.

 Another risk arises from piling on too many responsibilities in a single service.
-This became clear at one customer, when sensitive management endpoints — strictly intended for internal tooling — ended up in the API exposed to external integration consumers.
+This became clear at one customer, when sensitive management endpoints that were strictly intended for internal tooling ended up in the API exposed to external integration consumers.
 Not through malice, but because everything lived in the same API surface and nobody had drawn the line.

 General purpose vs single-purpose

 The core of the issue is that not all endpoints are alike.
 There are different expectations for calls that are consumed within a module versus calls that are consumed outside your module, or even your team.
-These are best represented with the API and BFF paradigms.
+These are best represented with the API and BFF (Backend for Frontend) paradigms.

 An API is a contract with the world.
 It has consumers you may not know about, and it must never break them.
 You version it carefully, you deprecate slowly, and you think hard before changing a response shape.
-It speaks JSON or XML, always.
+Its format can vary (JSON, XML, gRPC etc.), but compatibility expectations are strict.

 Sam Newman, who coined the BFF pattern, describes them as a "Single-purpose Edge Services for UIs and external parties".
 Single-purpose is the key word.